-The audiology coordinator and/ or ToD are the first point of contact for pupils who need any help their amplification and listening technology.
+The ToD is the first point of contact for pupils who need any help their amplification and listening technology.
 They can troubleshoot and attempt to remedy any issues that arise.
 If a hearing aid/CI is in need of further repair or new earmoulds, parents and audiology will be informed as soon as possible by phone or email.